yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 ### Best Practice of Version Control

+Version control is like having a time machine for your files, allowing you to track changes and collaborate more efficiently.

 Traditionally version control is done using a version control table alongside a document, showing a log of changing history of the file.
 This version control table typically includes the version number (e.g. v1, v2, v3 or 1.0, 1.1, 2.0), modified by whom, details of modifications made, and date modified.